sarathcrajeevan/ai-zoology-drug-dev/6_main_notes/Atomic physics.md

 light has the quantum like properties

-transmitted energy energy of the light comes in portions
+transmitted  energy of the light comes in portions

 independent on intensity but dependent on frequency